 < Previous standard ^ Up a level ^ Next standard >

 Personal comments

-I am puzzled why SC 27 maintains several distinct forensics standards, covering different aspects of forensics, when they are in reality complementary parts of the same process.
-A multi-part standard would make more sense to me, with an overview part explaining how the jigsaw pieces fit together.
+I don’t understand why SC 27 maintains several distinct forensics standards, covering different aspects of forensics, when they are in reality complementary parts of the same process.
+A properly structured multi-part standard would make more sense to me, with an overview part explaining how the jigsaw pieces fit together.

+< Previous standard ^ Up a level ^ Next standard >